mtdr9/mtdr9.github.io/_posts/2018-03-11-pitchfork-classifier.md

 ![png](http://mattdorros.com/img/pitchfork-classifier/pf4.png)

 The graph above shows how likely our model is to correctly assign a review of >=8.0 as Best New Music, and a review of <8.0 as not Best New Music.
 In other words, how well it maximizes true positives while minimizing false positives.
-You can read more about ROC curves here: https://en.wikipedia.org/wiki/Receiver_operating_characteristic
+[See: ROC curve](https://en.wikipedia.org/wiki/Receiver_operating_characteristic)

 ```python